temporalio/temporal-learning/docs/getting_started/java/first_program_in_java/index.md

    Workflows handle sequences of application stages or react to external events.
    They are also great for dealing with timers and schedules.
 1. An [Activity](https://docs.temporal.io/activities) implements business logic that's prone to failure.
-    For example, if your flow calls a service sometimes becomes unavailable, use an Activity.
+    For example, if you call a service that sometimes becomes unavailable, use an Activity.
     Activities can be automatically retried when they run up against failures that can be handled through additional attempts.
     This is because many third-party failures are self-correcting over time, as outages are resolved or backup services are brought online.
 1. A [Worker](https://docs.temporal.io/workers) interacts with the Temporal Service.